WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/identity-type.lagda.md

 ## Fundamental constructions with the identity type

-As an exercise, you may try to rewrite the following definitions to use `≡-nondep-elim` instead of pattern matching on `refl`:
 ```agda
 trans : {A : Type} {x y z : A} → x ≡ y → y ≡ z → x ≡ z
 trans p (refl y) = p